-But what if we want to start or stop the layer to wiggle at a specific time.
-With few lines of code, we can begin and end the influence of the wiggle expression at a specific time.
+But what if we want to start or stop the layer to wiggle at a specific time?
+With a few lines of code, we can begin and end the influence of the wiggle expression at a specific time.

 To begin with, we need to apply the wiggle expression to the position property of the layer.